otomato-gh/kubescape-action/README.md

     # K8s cluster (kube-context) to run scan on (default is empty, so not set, and thus we're going to scan YAML files only).
 ```
 Scanning process itself is to be performed inside a docker container.
 For "json", "junit" and "pdf" this action provides report saving implemented as an uploaded artifact.
 This is mean, the report may be downloaded for consequent analysis.

+🐞 Please keep in mind: due to `kubescape` command syntax you can choose to scan only one thing: either `path` or `cluster`.
+It makes no sense to set both parameters at the same time.